PhilBoileau/simChef-case-study/results/empirical-fdr-comparison/docs/dgps/Kinked with TEM.md

 = \gamma_{50} = 10$, $\gamma_{51} = \ldots = \gamma_{100} = 0$, and
 $\text{diag}(\cdot)$ is a diagonal matrix whose diagonal equals the input vector.

+As with the LM with TEM mode, 200 datasets of 125, 250 and 500 observations are generated.